Skip to content

 What is the difference between hybrid and electric?

-An electric car only uses a battery-powered motor, while a hybrid uses both a petrol or diesel engine, as well as a battery-powered motor.
+An electric car only uses a battery-powered motor to drive, while a hybrid uses both an internal combustion engine (petrol or diesel) and a battery-powered motor.

-Electric car charging points are still less accessible than petrol stations in some areas, so a hybrid is perhaps a more convenient option.
+Electric car charging points are still less accessible than petrol stations in some areas, so a self-charging hybrid may still be a more convenient option.
+(Some hybrids, known as plug-ins, need charging points.)

 In terms of car insurance, hybrid car insurance is different from insuring an electric car.
 We can help you compare that too.